Prijedor ethnic cleansing: Trnopolje camp

 The Trnoplje camp was set up in the village of Trnoplje on 24 May 1992.
 The camp was guarded on all sides by the Serb army.
 There were machine-gun nests and well-armed posts pointing their guns towards the camp.
 There were several thousand people detained in the camp, the vast majority of whom were Bosnian Muslim and some of them were Croats.
 According to approximation, on 7 August 1992 there were around 5,000 people detained there.
 Women and children were detained at the camp as well as men of military age.
 The camp population had a high turnover with many people staying for less than a week in the camp before joining one of the many convoys to another destination or concentration camps.
 The quantity of food available was insufficient and people often went hungry.
 Moreover, the water supply was insufficient and the toilet facilities inadequate.
 The majority of the detainees slept in the open air.
 The Serb soldiers used baseball bats, iron bars, rifle butts and their hands and feet or whatever they had at their disposal to beat the detainees.
-Individuals were who taken out for questioning would often return bruised or injured.
+Individuals who were taken out for questioning would often return bruised or injured.
 Many women who were detained at the Trnopolje camp were taken out of the camp at night by Serb soldiers and raped or sexually assaulted.

 Slobodan Kuruzović, the commander of the Trnopolje camp, estimated that between 6,000 and 7,000 people passed through the camp in 1992.
 Those who passed through the camp were not guilty of any crime.
 The International Red Cross arrived in the camp in mid-August 1992.
 A few days later the detainees were registered and received a registration booklet.
 The camp was officially closed down on 30 September, although there is evidence to suggest that some 3,500 remained for a longer period, until they were transferred to Travnik in Central Bosnia.